 The Fence Post reports:

-Bovine Tuberculosis (TB) was identified in three beef cows during routine slaughter inspection by U.S. Department of Agriculture Food Safety Inspection Service inspectors at two Nebraska slaughter plants in February, 2017.
-The cows had been in feedlots in Nebraska and South Dakota since November, 2016.
+Bovine Tuberculosis (TB) was identified in three beef cows during routine slaughter inspection by U.S. Department of Agriculture Food Safety Inspection Service inspectors at two Nebraska slaughter plants in

 Market records were used to identify the herd of origin, which was tested by state and federal animal health officials, revealing additional infected animals.
 The herd remains quarantined and 41 infected animals have been removed from the herd.
 Final disposition of remaining animals in the herd is being determined.